Leftfield Biography (Wikipedia)

 Leftfield are a British electronic duo formed in 1989.
 They began as the duo of Neil Barnes and Paul Daley (the latter formerly of the Rivals and A Man Called Adam).
 In January 2010 Barnes resurrected Leftfield without Daley and, after touring for a few years, finished writing new material for a third album titled Alternative Light Source.
 Daley declined to be involved and is focusing upon his solo career.

-The duo were hugely influential in the evolution of electronic music in the 1990s with Mixmag describing them as "the single most influential production team working in British dance music".
-As with many of their contemporaries such as The Chemical Brothers and Underworld, Leftfield were notable for their use of guest vocalists in their electronic music.
-Among the more prominent were Toni Halliday, on Original, Johnny Rotten on Open Up, Djum Djum on Afro-Left and Earl 16 and Cheshire Cat on Release the Pressure.
-The pair were pioneers in the fields of intelligent dance music and the term progressive house was coined to define their style, a fusion of house with dub and reggae.
+The duo was very influential in the evolution of electronic music in the 1990s, with Mixmag describing them as "the single most influential production team working in British dance music".
+As with many of their contemporaries, such as the Chemical Brothers, Leftfield was notable for their use of guest vocalists in their works.
+Among those involved were Toni Halliday on "Original", Johnny Rotten on "Open Up", Djum Djum on "Afro-Left", and Earl 16 and Cheshire Cat on "Release the Pressure".
+The term progressive house was coined to define their style, a fusion of house with dub and reggae.

 - James Cracknell's motivational tuneshttps://ichef.bbci.co.uk/images/ic/240x135/p0445ffy.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p0445ffy.jpg2016-08-09T19:16:00.000ZAs Steve whittles down the shortlist for the Running Tracks World Cup, we hear which mid-90s big beats helped power the Olympic champion-turned-runner James Cracknell to victory.https://www.bbc.co.uk/music/audiovideo/popular/p0445fjw